iamacgregor/diary/README.md

 # diary
 This is an app which, when supplied with entries, provides a way to easily read through one's diary.
+See [diary.ianm.ac](http://diary.ianm.ac/#/) for an example!